PopStackHack/mVoterAndroid/README.md

 ## Download

 The app can be downloaded from [Play Store](https://play.google.com/store/apps/details?id=com.popstack.mvoter2015).
 If your phone doesn't have Play Store, you can also manually download the apk from [our website](https://mvoterapp.com/).
+The app can also be used from the [Web](https://web.mvoterapp.com).

 ## License